Hydration & Nutrition

 Water vs Sports Drinks- What’s best?

-• Sports drinks all contain 6-8% carbohydrate and 12-18mmol/L of sodium which are essential in refuelling the body.
+• Sports drinks all contain 6-8% carbohydrate and 12-18mmol/L of sodium which are essential in refuelling the body during competition.

 • Water is still a suitable option during exercise, however it does not stimulate fluid intake to the same extent as sports drinks.